Putting your mental health on the map

 Cut down your caffeine intake

-- Makes you feel more awake
+- Caffeine is a stimulant, it makes you feel more awake

 - But can make you feel anxious and depressed